Michael Fabricant's lockdown drink comments 'laughable', say teachers

 'Our leaving dos are only cups of tea'

-Margo Longhurst, a teacher from Leicester, said the pandemic just added to their workload as they had to adapt to being online and even delivering vital goods to vulnerable children.
+Margo Longhurst, a teacher from Leicester, said the pandemic just added to her and her colleagues' workload as they had to adapt to being online and even delivering vital goods to vulnerable children.

 "[Mr Fabricant] saying we would all be drinking due to Covid, I just thought we have never done that, whatever school I have been at.
 We barely get time for lunch," she said.